P0W/crypto-trading/README.md

 # crypto-trading

-An attempt to create a strategy for algo trading with cryptocurrencies. (**Using Binance Python APIs**) Currently its for paper trading only, the potential coins to trade is displayed on browser using Flask.
+* An attempt to create a strategy for algo trading with cryptocurrencies. (**Using Binance Python APIs**)
+* Currently its for conceptual only, the potential coins to trade is displayed on browser using Flask.
-The scanning is done after an interval for 10s and prices are updated accrodingly.
+* The scanning is done after an interval for 10s and prices are updated accrodingly.

 ---